coldtype/coldtype/docs/tutorials/midi.rst

 Using MIDI controllers
 ----------------------

-If you launch coldtype with the ``-mi`` or ``--midi-info`` flag, you should see a list of MIDI controllers/devices currently available on your system.
+If you launch coldtype with the ``-mi 1`` or ``--midi-info=1`` flag, you should see a list of MIDI controllers/devices currently available on your system.

 I always have a `Launch Control XL <https://novationmusic.com/en/launch/launch-control-xl>`_ plugged into my computer, and if you don't already have a MIDI Controller, I highly recommend that one, since it's got faders, which are a lot of fun in combination with real-time dynamic typography, and it's great for mixing in Ableton, which has nothing to do with this.

 With that in mind, I'll use the Launch Control as an example.
-So with that device plugged in, when I run ``coldtype -mi`` in my coldtype virtualenv, I see the following print out in my terminal window:
+So with that device plugged in, when I run ``coldtype -mi 1`` in my coldtype virtualenv, I see the following print out in my terminal window:

 .. code::txt